MicrosoftDocs/ai-builder/ai-builder-docs/overview.md

 - [Find the right Power Apps plan for your business needs](https://powerapps.microsoft.com/pricing/).
 - [Power Automate pricing](https://flow.microsoft.com/pricing/)
 - [AI Builder licensing](administer-licensing.md)

+## For administrators

+- If you are an administrator and want information on model and environments, go to [Administer AI Builder](administer.md).

+- For information on security for administrators, go to [Roles and security in AI Builder](security.md).

 ### Next step